curiousest/predict-AQI/README.md

 ## Setup to Reproduce

-Either use this docker setup for postgres / jupyter notebook or use your own setup of postgres / jupyter notebook and change the database config in `load_data.py`.
+Either use this docker setup for postgres / jupyter notebook or use your own setup of postgres / jupyter notebook and change the database config in `predict_aqi/load_data.py, line 7`.

 * Install docker and docker-compose (this can be non-trivial, especially for mac/windows):
   * https://docs.docker.com/engine/installation/